RocketMan/zookeeper/ui/templates/README.md

 ### Filters

+In addition to the usual Twig filters, the following application-specific filters are also available for use:

+#### decorate
 The 'decorate' filter decorates an asset URI in such a way that it will change when the referenced asset changes.
-In this way, assets such as js and css files are guaranteed to load anew in the client browser whenever they change in the service.
+In this way, assets such as .js and .css files are guaranteed to load anew in the client browser whenever they change in the service.

 Example:

     <link rel="stylesheet" type="text/css" href="{{ 'css/mystyle.css' | decorate }}" />

+where `css/mystyle.css` is the path to a real asset, relative to the project root.

+#### markdown
+The 'markdown' filter converts all markdown in the string to HTML.

+#### smartURL
+The 'smartURL' filter inserts HTML anchor tags for all URLs in the string, thereby rendering the URLs clickable.

 ### Template environment